 Stern Bachelor of Science (BS) in Business-Tisch Bachelor of Fine Arts (BFA) in Film & Television Dual-Degree Program he Stern-Tisch BS/BFA is designed for students with a passion for film and television, and an interest in the business aspects of these industries.
 Bringing together two worldclass NYU schools and all the resources they provide, the program offers students the opportunity to combine full degrees in both film and television and business.
-Students in the dual-degree program gain business and creative skills comparable to those obtained by students enrolled in either program individually.
+Students gain business and creative skills comparable to those who are enrolled in either program individually.
 Graduates are uniquely prepared to pursue entrepreneurial creative endeavors or embark on careers in the film and television industry.
 The dual degree takes approximately five years (10 semesters) to complete all requirements.
-It is open to freshmen and sophomores currently enrolled in either the B.S. in Business program at Stern or the Kanbar Department of Undergraduate Film and Television at Tisch.
+It is open to first year students and sophomores currently enrolled in either the BS in Business program at Stern or the Kanbar Department of Undergraduate Film & Television at Tisch.
 Interested and eligible students apply as dual-degree transfer students in the early part of the spring semester.
 Tisch applicants must clearly demonstrate in their application a capacity for success in the Stern curriculum as well as a strong interest in the field of business.
 Stern applicants must show their interest in the area of film and television through the submission of a creative portfolio.
-The program is highly selective and only a handful of students are admitted each year.
-Students in the program complete the full curricular requirements of both the B.S. degree with a major in business as well as the full BFA degree in the Film and Television program at Tisch.
-For a full listing of course requirements for both programs as well as full eligibility criteria and specific application information, students are encouraged to visit the web site at stern.nyu.edu/portal-partners/current-students/undergraduate/academics/degree-programs/stern-tisch-bs-bfa.
+The program is highly selective and only a handful of students are admitted each year to the program.
+Students in the program complete the full curricular requirements of both the BS degree with a major in business as well as the full BFA degree in the Film & Television program at Tisch.
+For a full listing of course requirements for both programs as well as full eligibility criteria and specific application information, students are encouraged to visit the website at stern.nyu.edu/ portal-partners/current-students/ undergraduate/academics/ degree-programs/stern-tisch-bs-bfa.
 Students interested in learning more are welcome to meet with the specified program advisers and faculty listed on the site.